-To understand why the decrease in the number of firefighters who smoke, as well as the reasons behind the anti-tobacco policies, keep reading.
-We will also discuss whether firefighters are allowed to use weed, CBD oil, vape, and other tobacco products, as well as some anti-tobacco policies.
+To better understand the issues with weed and THC products being used by firefighters, keep reading.
+We will also discuss whether firefighters are allowed to use cigarettes, cigars, CBD oil, vape, and other tobacco products, as well as some anti-tobacco policies.

 Also read: Can You Be a Firefighter with Past Drug Use?